 Next to centuries-old breweries like the Chimay Brewery and the Orval Abbey (which both produce deliciously stinky cheese as well), a burgeoning number of craft and micro-breweries is entering the beer scene in Belgium.
 Young, passionate beer producers gather to create groundbreaking nectars in a mix between tradition and novelty.

 But picking the perfect Belgian beer out of the 1000-plus brands is like looking for a needle in a haystack.
-That’s why we narrowed it down to 5 bubbly rising stars, explaining why they are so special, when you should drink them, and who you should drink them with.
+That’s why we narrowed it down to 5 bubbly rising stars, explaining why they are so special when you should drink them, and who you should drink them with.

-The Five Essential Belgian Beers & Micro-Breweries
+The Five Best Belgian Beers & Micro-Breweries

 La Curtius by Brasserie Curtius (Blond Ale)

 What?
 La Curtius is a refreshing blond ale brewed in the province of Liège using only top-quality ingredients.
 This Belgian beer combines a fresh, lively and fruity attack on the palate with a slightly bitter aftertaste and a generous head.
 To match the prestigious products used in its creation, the brewers picked a 37.5 cl corked bottle similar to a small bottle of champagne.

 When?
 Although at 7% alc./vol., you could drink this one all year round, it is best enjoyed on a warm, lazy afternoon.
 You know, when you feel like anything could be put off till Monday.

 Who with?
 That special girl/guy you’ve been meaning to ask out but didn’t quite have the guts to do so.
 You’ll finally have the chance to show them you’re not only handsome but that you’re a true brew aficionado as well.

 Botteresse ambrée by Brasserie La Botteresse (Amber Ale)